 Homemade mayonnaise is delicious and healthy; no flavour enhancers so it won't keep; finish it within a few days.

 Let's accept it; some sort of salad dressing is a must.
-So, if you don't make it at home yourself, the family will demand you buy it.
-The problem is that the what you buy in the supermarket is so full of garbage but fortunately, this homemade mayonnaise recipe is a breeze to make.
+So, if you don't make it yourself at home, the family will demand you buy it.
+The problem is that the what you will find in the supermarket is so full of garbage but fortunately, this homemade mayonnaise recipe is a breeze to make.

 Just don't make too much, and then you don't need to worry about stabilizers, preservatives, and all the crap; sorry to be vulgar, but Bernard Preston's opinion is that most salad dressings are inflammatory, laden with sugar and chemicals.
 Instead, make your own.